SAP/openapi-specification/sap-schemas/v2.0/README.md

 - Type: `Boolean`
 - Used at: [Schema Object](https://spec.openapis.org/oas/v2.0#schema-object)
-- Description: Indicates if the marked object is an root entity.
+- Description: Indicates if the marked object is a root entity.

 Constraints: